theharvardcrimson/crimtechcomp/assignments/001/001-code/README.md

 Any guesses as to what this HTML page would look like?
 Can you see which tag I forgot to include?

 16. Whew, I know that this is a really long document with a ton of reading, but if you complete the enormous tasks outlined above, you will have a pretty solid foundation in Django, with the ability to build some pretty crazy things.
 We know this is a lot to take in, and that you'll have lots of questions - so please email us, please come to our office hours, and please don't spend too long working on this!

+In summary, you should have a basic, functioning blog.
+We will check for functionality with respect to adding authors and articles, and if you've followed the basic setup (i.e. do you have an "index" view and are your urls setup correctly.)

 Best,